karunakarrao/DevOps/Ansible/Ansible-commands.md

 	$ ansible all -m copy -a "src=~/src/file1 dest=~/dest/file1" -i inventory 		--> copy the source file to destination.
 	$ ansible localhost -m command -a uptime -i inventory 					--> to check the server uptime on localhost using ansible command

-to make the custom inventory file as a default, we can have a copy of the ansible.cfg file in home directory. and modify field #inventory with new path. so you don't have to use the parameter -i for each command.
+Note: to make the custom inventory file as a default, we can have a copy of the `ansible.cfg` file in home directory. and modify field `#inventory` with new path. so you don't have to use the parameter -i for each command.

 ----------------------------------------------------
 list host inventory: